Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint20/index.md

 - Summarise findings and next steps from taxonomy research study
 - Prepare Data Model Solution Design deliverable for submission to the data working group
 - Prep for project board 11:30  Monday 11th November
-- Exploration of totals and averages
 - Create the SW3 map to demonstrate outcomes - first draft
 - Ability to edit the data table section after it has been completed
 - Links to data table task duplicated
 - Create a dataset: Error message
 - Metadata: How is this dataset designated?
 - Metadata: Will this dataset be regularly updated?
 - Metadata: Report links added